Aims to Address Shortage of Mental Health Care Access, Encourage Professionals to Practice in Underserved Areas

 Under the bill, participants in the program would be required to adhere to certain terms and standards, including charging for professional services at the usual and customary rates, allowing patients who are unable to pay that charge to pay a reduced rate or receive care at no charge, and not discriminating against any patient on the basis of ability to pay.
 Participants would also be required to maintain their State residency and medical license, remain current with payments on any student loans, maintain satisfactory performance of services, and report to HESAA on the performance of services rendered prior to receiving tuition reimbursement.

-The bill was approved by the Senate by a vote of 38-0.
-It now heads to the Assembly for consideration.
+The bill was approved by the committee by a vote of 13-0.
+It now heads to the full Senate for consideration.